 Protect your network with a Firewall

 You should always have a router on your home network, a router uses Network Address Translation ( NAT) to assign an IP address to every device on your home network; those are then visible only on that network.
 Most people have a router at home, for sharing home Wi-Fi.

 You could also use firewall software installed on your laptop, you can also find firewalls as part of security suites.
 If you want real anonymity based on your OS, stop using Windows or macOS on the desktop, and move to a Linux distro that specializes in all forms of keeping your secret.

 Your computer, mobile or tablet give away your IP address that makes your approximate physical location is known and probably your time zone and what language you speak-all good info for advertisers.
 Your browser can also report on your operating system, browser type, and what versions of software you run for browser plug-ins.
 It even reports on the fonts you have installed.
 All of which can add up to giving your system a unique fingerprint.

-You can check this information what your browser gives away at MyBrowserInfo or BrowserLeaks.com and EFF’s Panopticlick tool to see how well your browser and VPN are protecting you.
+You can check this information on what your browser gives away at MyBrowserInfo or BrowserLeaks.com and EFF’s Panopticlick tool to see how well your browser and VPN are protecting you.
 To get better privacy you can install Privacy Badger browser extension that will monitor sites that monitor you.

 Have you ever heard of browser fingerprinting?

 To protect yourself online, you need to make sure your password is different from one website to another website.
-This will guarantee you that if one site is breached that you don’t need to go to all the website you have accounts on to change the passwords.
+This will guarantee you that if one site is breached that you don’t need to go to all the websites you have accounts on to change the passwords.
 It can be a headache for most people to keep track of different passwords, you can use a password manager.
 I use Dashlane there are many good passwords managers to choose from.